prantlf/nettime/README.md

 The following static methods are exposed on the `nettime` function to help dealing with [process.hrtime]'s timing format:

 * `getDuration(start, end)`: computes the difference between two timings.
-Expects two arrays in [process.hrtime]'s format and returns the result as an array in the same format.
+Expects two arrays in [process.hrtime]'s format and returns the result as an array in the same [process.hrtime]'s format.
 * `getMilliseconds(timing)`: converts the timing to milliseconds.
 Expects an array in [process.hrtime]'s format and returns the result as an integer.

 These methods can be required separately too: